KevanRastello/KevanRastello/README.md

 ## About me

 Hi, I'm Kévan.
-I am a PhD Student across ecology and modelling.
+I am a PhD Student across ecology 🍃 and modelling 💻